magnhalv/hot_reload_opengl/README.md

 ## TODO

-* Draw a triangle and change its data, and hot reload it.
+* Record input
+* Playback it
+* Chuck based allocator
 * Look into making it work with a debugger
-*